How to Fade Dark Spots Without Damaging Your Skin Barrier

 Arbutin, Kojic Acid, and Licorice

 If you want a more targeted discoloration strategy, these are key names to know.
 Gymsegbe’s Eraser Spot Cream includes arbutin, kojic acid, vitamin C, niacinamide, licorice extract, hyaluronic acid, and adenosine.
-That makes it the brand’s most targeted “focus treatment” step for deeper or more stubborn discoloration.
+That makes it the brand’s most targeted focus step for more noticeable-looking discoloration.

 Glycolic and Lactic Acid